 The solenoid field was chosen such as to match the beam size to the 3-mm inflector aperture at its entrance.
 Additional options without the solenoid and with complete main field shielding outside the magnet yoke were investigated.
 Calculations showed that the main magnetic field was very important for the beam focusing in the injection line.
-The solenoid field $\sim\!2$ kG is optimal, ensuring the converging beam with a $\sim\!2\text{-mm}$ spot size at the inflector entrance.
+The solenoid field $\sim 2$ kGs is optimal, ensuring the converging beam with a $\sim 2$ -mm spot size at the inflector entrance.